-The Hall for Cornwall reopened at the end of last year after a multi-million-pound renovation of the Grade II* listed buildings.
+The Hall for Cornwall reopened in the autumn of 2021, after a multi-million-pound renovation of the Grade II* listed buildings.
 The refurbishment achieved the fine balance of enhancing the visitor experience and increasing audience capacity while respecting and featuring elements of the building’s rich heritage.
 Redevelopment of the Hall for Cornwall has seen the building stripped back and a new, larger three-tier auditorium – the Cornwall Playhouse – created, adding 300 seats, and increasing capacity to over 1,250 seats all of whom enjoy improved sightlines and a heightened theatre experience.

-The Hall for Cornwall renovation is a great example of what can be done now to bring together the expertise to achieve outstanding environmental results in construction.
+The Hall for Cornwall renovation is a great example of bringing together the expertise to achieve outstanding environmental results in construction.
 This project demonstrates how we can learn together, and from each other, to make the right choices in the design and construction of projects in our commitment to achieve significant impacts in the sustainability of the built environment across the industry.

 Hall for Cornwall